 Once you’ve determined which area you want to migrate, based on the business case, you’ll need an implementation plan.
-This should document exactly what you’re going to migrate, how you’re going to migrate it and when and what order things will be migrated in.
+This should document exactly what, how, when and in what order you’re going to migrate.

-Additionally including a flexible roll back and testing plans for if things go awry or don’t work is imperative to ensure you can get back to a stable state quickly to ensure continuity of service.
+Additionally, flexible roll back and testing plans are imperative to ensure you can get back to a stable state quickly, should things go awry.

 7. Taking things too fast

-Although most industry experts agree that it’s no longer a case of “if” your business should move to the cloud, but “when”.
-You still shouldn’t rush to migrate everything at once or have unrealistic time goals.
+Most industry experts agree that it’s not a case of “if” your business should move to the cloud, but “when”.
+But, you still shouldn’t rush to migrate everything at once or have unrealistic time goals.

 Migrating to an entirely new platform is a big undertaking and rushing in can get you into trouble.
 You need to have an implementation plan, based on experience and specifically tailored for your organisation.

 Doing an all-at-once forklift migration without proper planning can lead to horrendous issues for your business.
-Time and time again businesses try to go to the cloud in one jump and regret it – typically because they have rushed the testing process.
-Failing to test the environment under load (i.e. during busy times) and not ensuring every aspect of the various workflows continue to function can destroy performance and create further problems for productivity.
+Businesses try to go to the cloud in one jump and regret it – typically because they’ve rushed testing.
+Failing to test the environment under load and not ensuring every aspect of the workflows continue to function can destroy the performance, creating further productivity problems.